A

 acceleration the time rate of change of velocity

-acceleration due to gravity the acceleration of a body at the Earth’s surface, acted upon by
+acceleration due to gravity the acceleration of a body at the Earth’s surface,

 the Earth’s gravitational attraction alone